That delicious signature dish at a favourite restaurant could be a recipe for a war over who owns it if the chef ups and moves to another eatery.

 Now he’s fired up because he hasn’t been able to make Public take the duck dish off the menu, but he wants to use it exclusively at his new restaurant, Detour, in Brisbane’s Woolloongabba.

-Brisbane intellectual property law expert Ken Philp and employment law expert Michael Coates, Directors of Brisbane firm Bennett & Philp Lawyers, said the issue goes far wider than one recipe at one restaurant.
+Michael said the issue goes far wider than one recipe at one restaurant.

 But what if the recipe’s all in your head?
 Who owns it then?

-“If it’s in your head and you are an independent contractor then you own it unless you have agreed to hand over your rights,” Mr Philp said.
+“If it’s in your head and you are an independent contractor then you own it unless you have agreed to hand over your rights,” Mr Coates said.

-Mr Coates and Mr Philp said the duck recipe standoff illustrated the need for employment contracts to be clear on matters such as intellectual property ownership.
+Mr Coates said the duck recipe standoff illustrated the need for employment contracts to be clear on matters such as intellectual property ownership.

-“If you are an employee and the restaurant owner asks you to create a dish and you do so in your head in the firm’s time using its facilities, then the employer owns it, unless your employment contract specifically gives you rights to a dish,” they said.
+“If you are an employee and the restaurant owner asks you to create a dish and you do so in your head in the firm’s time using its facilities, then the employer owns it unless your employment contract specifically gives you rights to a dish,” he said.

 The rise of popular TV shows such as Masterchef and My Kitchen Rules had brought renewed public focus to eating out and innovative dining and given rise to celebrity chefs.